HomeBlog Home

 • One rehabilitation project can be claimed once every five years for this program

-Once you buy a historic home, you ultimately take on the responsibility to protect its historical significance.
+As a historic homeowner, you ultimately take on the responsibility to protect its historical significance.
 If you love history, purchasing a historic house in a vibrant neighborhood is a great way to embrace its character and uniqueness.

-Raleigh has many historical sites throughout the city and its surrounding areas and no shortage of historic homes that have been maintained and rehabilitated throughout the years.
+Raleigh has many historical sites throughout the city and its surrounding areas, and there have been many historic homes that have been maintained and rehabilitated throughout the years.

 Historical Victorian home with wide front porch sitting on lots of land